clockworksoul/today-i-learned/go/generating-hash-of-a-path.md

             return nil
         }

+        // Open the file for reading
+        file, err := os.Open(path)
+        if err != nil {
+            return err
+        }

+        // Make sure the file is closed when the function returns defer file.Close()

         // Copy the file in the hash interface and check for any error if _, err := io.Copy(hash, file); err != nil {
             return "", err